 “Forking” is GitHub’s term for copying a repository to your own account.
 The forked repository preserves information about the original project so you can fetch updates from it (and contribute changes back to it).
 If you want to contribute changes back to the main project you will need to first create your own fork of the main ardupilot_wiki repository.

 To fork the main repository:

-Click the Fork button and follow the directions.
+Click the “Fork” button on the upper right and follow the directions:

 When your are finished there will be a new repository within your account: